 Archaeological proof shows these people have lived on the continent for about 70,000 years.
 Today, roughly 650,000 indigenous people live in Australia — approximately 3% of the national population.

-If you are curious to know more about the Indigenous culture in Australia, keep reading this post.
+If you're interested in learning more about Indigenous culture in Australia, continue reading this post.

 1. Indigenous Culture Is Still Active Today